vippsas/vipps-invoice-api/vipps-invoice-api.md

 The IPP should retrieve the *actual* document download URL on demand on behalf of its user.
 This is typically initiated when the user clicks on a download link in a UI.
-The user's request should first be made to a back-end system that in turn makes the authenticated request to this API to retrieve the *time-limited* URL to the actual document.
+The user's request should first be made to a backend system that in turn makes the authenticated request to this API to retrieve the *time-limited* URL to the actual document.